circleci/circleci-docs/jekyll/_cci2/webhooks.md

 CircleCI expects that the server that responds to a webhook will return a 2xx response code.
 If a non-2xx response is received, CircleCI will retry at a later time.
 If CircleCI does not receive a response to the webhook within a short period of time, CircleCI will assume that delivery has failed, and will retry at a later time.
 The timeout period is currently 5 seconds, but is subject to change during the preview period.
 The exact details of the retry policy are not currently documented, and are subject to change during the preview period.

+CircleCI provides at-least-once delivery guarantees, which means that you could get duplicate webhook requests for various reasons, including your server taking more time to send a response than our defined timeout.
+To de-duplicate requests, there is an `id` property in the webhook payload that can be used to identify the event

 If you have feedback about timeouts and retries, please get [get in touch](https://circleci.canny.io/webhooks) with our team.

 ### Webhook headers